 - Hoist/Tractor.
 Only to be operated under the authority of a Council Member.

-- Large and dangerous items such as batteries, sharp materials and oil, etc must be taken to a local authority depot (e.g. Dukes Road, Troon) for safe disposal.
-They must not be placed in the club bins, which are for domestic waste only.
+Large and dangerous items such as batteries and scrap metal must be disposed of under licence.
+They must not be placed in club bins which are for domestic waste only.

-During the summer, the gate should be closed and held on the slip bolts after 6 pm except on race nights and the padlock should be locked on leaving, unless it is certain members remain on the premises.
-The gates must be locked after 20.00 hrs in summer and 17.00 hrs in winter (while boats are on the hardstanding)
+During the summer, the gate should be closed and held on the slip bolts after 6 pm except on race nights, on leaving, unless it is certain members remain on the premises.
+The gates must be locked after 20.00 hrs in summer and 17.00 hrs in winter (while boats are on the hard standing)